patrocinio/cloud-private-bootcamp/Labs_development/Lab-OpenLDAP_DJM.md

 ## Overview
 In this lab exercise, you deploy a standalone OpenLDAP Docker Container that has been pre-configured with some users and groups to IBM Cloud Private.
 Later, you configure IBM Cloud Private to use the OpenLDAP instance that you deployed.

-<u>When the OpenLDAP server is running, the ldap schema looks like this:</u>
+<u>When the OpenLDAP server is running, the LDAP schema looks like this:</u>

 > **<u>OU=Users</u>**
 >